 - Complete a follow-up internship evaluation form for the Career Center and/or faculty supervisor.

-Interns may be also expected to attend an informal meeting once during the semester, to share their experiences with other Environmental Studies students and faculty.
+Interns may be also expected to attend informal meetings to share their experiences with other Environmental Studies students and faculty.

 How should I begin my internship search?

-Explore the ES website and the ES bulletin boards, talk with people in the Hart Career Center and explore the Career website, and contact the ES Program Coordinator, Dr. Laurine Brown, email@example.com, 309-556-1067, to discuss options.
+Explore the ES website, talk with people in the Hart Career Center and explore the Career website, and contact the ES Program Coordinator, Dr. Laurine Brown, email@example.com, 309-556-1067, to discuss options.